22 Types of Bats Found In California! (ID GUIDE)

 The California Myotis flies slower and more erratic as it hunts near the edges of the forest or over water.

-- Face, wings, ears, and legs are black.
-The wingspan is approximately 7 to 9 inches.
+• The face, wings, ears, and legs are black.
+The wingspan is approximately 8 inches (20 cm).

-This species is mainly found in rocky areas near water, like canyons, cliffs, under loose rocks and caves.
+The Canyon Bat is mainly found in California in rocky areas near water, like canyons, cliffs, under loose rocks, and caves.

 Canyon Bat Range Map